GANitak/community/community.hachyderm.io/content/en/docs/mastodon/moderation/report-feature/_index.md

 Mastodon's report feature is a way for Mastodon users to send reports to a Mastodon instance's admins or moderators.
-If you are reporting a user to your own instance's moderators, then only they will see the report.
+If you are reporting a user to your own instance's moderators, then only them will see the report.
 If you are reporting a user on a remote server, then your home instance's admins still see the report.
 In the case of a remote user, you can also choose whether or not to forward the report to that instance's admins.
-The nuance here is capturing whether you are reporting a user to their own home instance for their admins to take action, to your own instance admins for them to take action, or both.
+The nuance here is capturing whether you are reporting a user to their own home instance for their admins to take action, or to your own instance admins for them to take action, or both.

 On Hachyderm, we specifically request Hachydermians to use the report feature for the